ideasrule/platon/docs/quickstart.rst

 For MCMC, the number of walkers and iterations/steps can also be specified.
-The `result` object returned by run_emcee is different from that returned by run_multinest, but still supports plot_corner and plot_spectrum.
+The `result` object returned by run_emcee is different from that returned by run_dynesty, but still supports plot_corner and plot_spectrum.